 One of the best things about sailing in the 74 Whitsunday Islands is there are always protected anchorage options and Island resorts to find refuge.

-You can anchor at Happy Bay on Long Island and enjoy access to Palm Bay Resort's restaurant, pool, tennis court, library and bar.
-Please note as of mid-2022, Palm Bay Resort is not for children.
-They have a 16+ guest requirement.
+You can moor at Palm Bay Resort on Long Island and enjoy access to the resorts restaurant, pool, tennis court and bar.
+Mooring fees apply.
+(Palm Bay Resort is for ages 16+ only)

-Bareboats can book a berth at the protected Hamilton Island Marina, giving access to the resort's facilities, Wifi, restaurants, bars and shops.
+Bareboats can book a berth at the protected Hamilton Island Marina, giving access to the resorts facilities, restaurants, bars and shops.
 There is so much to enjoy at Hamilton Island; our tip is to plan a stop off at Hamo no matter what the weather.

 The Whitsunday Islands are blessed with Nara Inlet, a deep inlet on Hook Island which offers protection from most winds.
 Nara is a haven with the Ngaro artwork hike providing a fascinating cultural addition to a charter.